hertekconnect/api/README.md

 data about installations, zones, and elements.

 Hertek Connect API supports the [OpenAPI 3.0 specification](https://swagger.io/specification/), which makes it straightforward to use and integrate with.
-You can import this API specification in tools like [Postman](https://www.postman.com/) to experiment with it.
+You can [import](https://learning.postman.com/docs/integrations/available-integrations/working-with-openAPI/) this API specification in tools like [Postman](https://www.postman.com/) to experiment with it.
+Postman can also [generate code snippets](https://learning.postman.com/docs/sending-requests/generate-code-snippets/) for various programming languages.

 The `examples/` directory also contains some illustrative code examples on how to use the API end points.